 No doubt, SN:1 was not treated very well at one time during its later life.
 Various descriptions of "dropped from the deck onto the dry dock,..." or "down for the count and kicked in the face for good measure" are some of the colorful descriptions of SN:1's present condition.
 Obvious is the missing cabinet and the missing bottom cover (it's possible that this receiver was mounted in a marine console and that accounts for the missing cabinet.)
 Also apparent is the bend to the upper right corner of the front panel.
 Additionally, the right side-rear-bottom of the chassis has a severe impact "crunch" that has also resulted in damage to the components and mountings located under the chassis.
 On top of the chassis there are damaged shield covers and other bent metal problems.
 The input coaxial cable has been cut and it's input location damaged with parts missing.
 The power cable has also been cut.
 The OSC.
 TEST push button has been removed and a cup washer-screw used to cover the hole.
 The ON-OFF toggle switch is missing.
 The band switch knob is missing.
 The front panel grab handles are missing.

 It looks like most of SN:1's circuitry and wiring is still present.
-There are a few missing things along with several components but, overall, it's mostly all there.
+There are a few missing things and several damaged components but, overall, it's mostly all there.
 That helps because one doesn't have to figure-out what goes where and how did this or that connect up.
 RAG-1 SN:1 was acquired on January 31st, 2020.

 |Lack of Documentation Problem

 - The RAG-1 is a rare receiver.
 With only one contract, not that many were built and very few

 have survived.
 The search for a manual began with the former owners